ethereum/devp2p/caps/eth.md

 transactions but comes at the expense of some security.

-State synchronization typically proceeds by downloading the chain of block headers, verifying their proof-of-work values.
-Block bodies are requested as in the Chain Synchronization section but block transactions aren't executed.
-Instead, the client picks a block near the head of the chain and downloads merkle tree nodes and contract code incrementally by requesting the root node, its children, grandchildren, ... using [GetNodeData] until the entire tree is synchronized.
+State synchronization typically proceeds by downloading the chain of block headers, verifying their validity.
+Block bodies are requested as in the Chain Synchronization section but block transactions aren't executed, only their 'data validity' is verified.
+The client picks a block near the head of the chain and downloads merkle tree nodes and contract code incrementally by requesting the root node, its children, grandchildren, ... using [GetNodeData] until the entire tree is synchronized.

 ### Block Propagation